cdaringe/cowtown/packages/doc/src/content/index.md

 ```

 middlewares get called in the order that they are registered with `app.use(...)`.
-when a middleware calls `next()`, koa calls the next middleware downsteam, even if there are none available.
+when a middleware calls `next()`, koa calls the next middleware downsteam if are any available.

 # create a basic server